2000Arion/2000Arion/README.md

-I am very interested in web development and server technology and try to learn a lot of new things...
+**I am very interested in web development, self-hosting and cloud technology.**

-*That's all I can think of to write here.*
+I'm always open to new ideas and love to try out new stuff.
+Check out [my regularly updated list](https://github.com/2000Arion?tab=stars) of software tools I actively use and recommend 💪 (or at least have experience installing and using).

 Discord: